olson-sean-k/plexus-web/src/user-guide/getting-started.md

 Plexus exposes functionality via traits with blanket implementations.
-It can sometimes be cumbersome to import these traits, so it is recommended to import the contents of the `prelude` module whenever Plexus is used.
+It can sometimes be cumbersome to import these traits, so it is recommended to import the contents of the `prelude` module.

 ```rust
 use plexus::prelude::*;